GoogleCloudPlatform/wordpress-docker/README.md

 For information about how to retain your Wordpress installation across restarts, see [Run with persistent data volumes](#run-with-persistent-data-volumes-kubernetes).

-### <a name="run-wordpress-connecting-to-an-external-mysql-service-kubernetes"></a>Run Wordpress connecting to an external MySQL service
+### <a name="run-wordpress-connecting-to-an-external-mysql-service-kubernetes"></a>Run WordPress connecting to an external MySQL service

 Instead of spinning up a MySQL container, we can connect Wordpress to any running MySQL database instance (assumed to be running at `some.mysql.host`) by specifying its hostname via environment variable `WORDPRESS_DB_HOST`.
 Database username and password also have to be explicitly specified to connect to the database instance via `WORDPRESS_DB_USER` and `WORDPRESS_DB_PASSWORD`.